 - Put other household dogs into another room, and let your family know that you need quiet time.

-Have these items ready for your session:
+Have these items ready for your private session:

 - Treat pouch A fanny pack or a rock climbing chalk pouch will work fine.
 This makes your job easier!